Digital Typhoon: Sea Ice Information and "Himawari" Satellite Images

 1. Sea Ice (Drift Ice) on Meteorological Satellite 'Himawari'

 A meteorological satellite is mainly used for observing atmosphereic phenomena, but can also be used for observing other phenomena.
-For example, the satellite can observe sea ice (drift ice) by focusing on the difference of reflectivity between sea ice (drift ice) is higher than water surface and looks whiter, and in comparison to cloud, which is another high reflectivity object, sea ice looks slower than cloud.
+For example, the satellite can observe sea ice (drift ice) because the reflectivity of sea ice (drift ice) is higher than water surface and looks whiter, and in comparison to cloud, which is another high reflectivity object, sea ice looks slower than cloud.
 We offer today's status of sea ice from January 1 through April 30, and put it into the annual archive of sea ice images in the past.

 JMA Disaster Information XML